Boisgontier-Lab/PT_research_practice/Analysis/README.md

 This repository contains the code and the data for the manuscript: Jabouille et al., (2025).
-"Research Practices in Physical Therapy: Time to Wake Up".
+"Transparency and Replicability in Physical Therapy Research: Time to Wake Up".

 It has also been added to the associated OSF repository.
 A preprint of the paper has been uploaded here as a PDF.